ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 #### Indexed Arrays

 Bourne Shell has scalar variables only.
 The interpreter stores them as strings in memory.
-Such variables were not enough for users.
-Therefore, Bash developers have added arrays.
+Working with such variables is inconvenient in some cases.
+Therefore, developers have added arrays to the Bash language.
 When do you need an array?

 Strings have a serious limitation.
 When you write a value to the scalar variable, it is a single unit.
-For example, you save a list of files in the variable called `files`.
-You separate filenames by spaces in this list.
-However, the `files` variable stores a single string from the Bash point of view.
-This fact leads to errors.
+For example, you save a list of filenames in the variable called `files`.
+You separate them by spaces.
+As a result, the `files` variable stores a single string from the Bash point of view.
+It can lead to errors.

-Here is an example.
-The POSIX standard allows any characters in filenames except the null character (NULL).
+The root cause of the problem came from the POSIX standard.
+It allows any characters in filenames except the null character (NULL).
 NULL means the end of a filename.
 The same character means the end of a string in Bash.
 Therefore, a string variable can contain NULL at the end only.
 It turns out that you have no reliable way to separate filenames in a string.
-You cannot use NULL.
-But any other delimiter character can occur in these names.
+You cannot use NULL, but any other delimiter character can occur in the names.

-The delimiter problem prevents processing of the `ls` utility output reliably.
-The utility cannot separate its output units with NULL.
+You cannot process results of the `ls` utility reliable because of the delimiter problem.
+The utility cannot use NULL as a separator for names of files and directories in its output.
 It leads to a recommendation to avoid parsing of the `ls` output.
-Also, do not use `ls` in variable declarations like this:
+Another advice is to not use `ls` in variable declarations this way:
 {line-numbers: false, format: Bash}
 ```
 files=$(ls Documents/*.txt)
 ```

 This declaration writes all TXT files of the `Documents` directory to the `files` variable.
-If there are spaces or line breaks in the filenames, it will be hard to restore them.
+If there are spaces or line breaks in the filenames, you cannot separate them properly anymore.

-Bash arrays solve this problem.
+Bash arrays solve the delimiter problem.
 An array stores a list of separate units.
-It is simple to read them in their original form.
-Therefore, use arrays to store filenames instead of strings with the `ls` output.
+You can always read them in their original form.
+Therefore, use an array to store filenames instead of a string.
 Here is a better declaration of the `files` variable:
 {line-numbers: false, format: Bash}
 ```
 declare -a files=(Documents/*.txt)
 ```

-This command declares and **initializes the array**.
+This command declares and **initializes** the array named `files`.
 Initializing means assigning values to the array's elements.
-You can do that in the declaration or afterward.
+You can do that in the declaration or after it.

-Bash can deduce the array type of the variable by itself.
-This mechanism works when you skip the `declare` command in a variable declaration.
+When you declare a variable, Bash can deduce if it is an array.
+This mechanism works when you skip the `declare` built-in.
 Bash adds the appropriate attribute automatically.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 files=(Documents/*.txt)
 ```

-The command declares the indexed array `files`.
+This command declares the indexed array `files`.

-Suppose that you know the array elements in advance.
+Suppose that you know all array elements in advance.
 In this case, you can assign them explicitly in the declaration.
 It looks like this:
 {line-numbers: false, format: Bash}
 ```
 files=("/usr/share/doc/bash/README" "/usr/share/doc/flex/README.md" "/usr/share/doc/xz/README")
 ```

-When assigning elements of an array, you can read them from other variables.
+When assigning array elements, you can read them from other variables.
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 bash_doc="/usr/share/doc/bash/README"